-The second largest reservoir in California created by the largest earthen dam in the country, Lake Oroville is a water recreation paradise.
+The second largest reservoir in California created by the largest earthen (and tallest) dam in the country, the Lake Oroville State Recreation Area is a outdoor recreation paradise.

 Boating & Floating

 The lake contains 167 miles of shoreline, providing plenty of secluded coves and beaches for swimmers, snorkelers and picnickers, as well as adventurous boaters and fishermen to explore.
 The reservoir is also home to incredible house boating, waterskiing, paddle boarding and kayaking.
 Explore the upper arm of the reservoir to catch a view of 410-foot Feather Falls.

 Nationally renowned for its supreme bass fishing, Bassmaster Magazine called Lake Oroville the “best bass fishing spot in California.”
 In addition to both largemouth and smallmouth bass, the lake is also home to Chinook salmon, catfish, mackinaw, sturgeon, white crappie, rainbow and brown trout.
 Fishing is open all year but a California sport fishing license is required.
 Check at the park for "slot limit" regulations for black bass.

 Hiking, Camping, and More

 If you've never explored Lake Oroville's shores, you're missing out on miles of well-groomed easy and moderate hiking trails, many of which have lake views and are equestrian-friendly (check out the horse campgrounds at Loafer Creek!).
 Many of the trails connect to the various campgrounds around the lake, so you can explore during the day and return directly to your tent in the evening.

 And if want to learn more about the lake, the dam that creates it, their influence and impact on the city and Sacramento Valley, and more, a visit to the Lake Oroville Visitors center is a must.